Ko-stant/tic-tac-toe-project/README.md

 -Sign out clears logged data and changes navbar to reflect being signed out

+-UI updates to display errors to user and some success messages as well

 Completed√

 ### TODO

-UI updates to display errors to user and some success messages as well
+-Bonuses

 ### FUTURE POTENTIAL
 _these may make it into future updates_